elliotcm/how-to-computer/part-01.md

 ### Encoding our tweet

-Now we need to convert our human letters into cold computer bits using our encoding.
+Now we need to convert our human letters into cold computer bits using our encoding (noun).

 ```
 0100011   I